MentorMate/mentorbot/README.md

 1. Download the project from this repository
 2. Assign to yourself feature or bug with label "open"
 3. Write tests and code
-4. Commit to feature branch and create pull request to the branch that is for the current milestone.
-Example if you have feature: 'Create page footer with text "MentorBot"' and  milestone: 1.0.
-Create pull request to branch "1.0".
+4. Commit to feature branch and create pull request to the master branch.
 5. Replace label "open" with "resolved"
 6. Assosieate the pull request
 0. Make reviews to other developers "pull request"